 I love everything involved in business decisions and I’ve done a lot of it at a very high level in Corporate America.
 My key to success has been my ability to apply useful statistics in business scenarios.
 In many cases, this looked a lot like I was just using my Six Sigma Black Belt training or the things I learned in my MBA, but it was also supplemented by my specialized focus on predictive statistics.

 I have been using predictive statistics in business and engineering for more than 10 years.
 What started as a passion for statistical insights in engineering turned into a huge “leg-up” in business analysis and decision making.
 The methods I use were considered “best practice” by Cummins Inc. a $17.5B to $19.2B a year Fortune 500 Company.
-During my role at Cummins Inc., I oversaw $100M in annual R-Spend planning for their fastest growing business unit.
+During my role at Cummins Inc., I oversaw $100M in annual engineering investment for their fastest-growing business unit.
 I was eventually asked to lead the Global Functional Excellence Processes and Tools Committee because of my ability to effectively use business and statistics for better business decision making.

 Problem Solving Frameworks, Methods and Tools